PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 11:20:22
+Last updated: 2024-04-06 11:20:55
-Random Quote: Just because you shot Jesse James doesn't mean you are Jesse James. - Mike Ehrmantraut
+Random Quote: Knights?
+Dondarrion's a knight, but the rest of you are the sorriest lot of outlaws and broken men I've ever seen.  -  Sandor Clegane